thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 {::boilerplate bcp14-tagged}

-# The oblivious SvcParamKey
+# The oblivious-gateway SvcParamKey

-The "oblivious" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB record can act as an oblivious gateway resource.
-Clients can issue requests to this service through an oblivious relay once they learn the key configuration to use to encrypt messages to the oblivious gateway.
+The "oblivious-gateway" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB record can be accessed using a specific oblivious gateway resource.
+Clients can issue requests to this gateway through an oblivious relay once they learn the key configuration to use to encrypt messages to the oblivious gateway.

-Both the presentation and wire format values for the "oblivious" parameter MUST be empty.
+The presentation format of the "oblivious-gateway" parameter is a comma-separated list of one or more hostnames.
+The wire format consists of one or more hostnames, each prefixed by its length as a single octet, with these length-value pairs concatenated to form the SvcParamValue.
+These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.

-The "oblivious" parameter can be included in the mandatory parameter list to ensure that clients that do not support oblivious access do not try to use the service.
-Services that mark oblivious support as mandatory can, therefore, indicate that the service might not be accessible in a non-oblivious fashion.
-Services that are intended to be accessed either with an oblivious gateway or directly SHOULD NOT mark the "oblivious" parameter as mandatory.
+The "oblivious-gateway" parameter can be included in the mandatory parameter list to ensure that clients that do not support oblivious access do not try to use the service.
+Services that mark the oblivious-gateway parameter as mandatory can, therefore, indicate that the service might not be accessible in a non-oblivious fashion.
+Services that are intended to be accessed either with an oblivious gateway or directly SHOULD NOT mark the "oblivious-gateway" parameter as mandatory.
 Note that since multiple SVCB responses can be provided for a single query, the oblivious and non-oblivious versions of a single service can have different SVCB records to support different names or properties.

-The scheme to use for oblivious requests made to a service depends on the scheme of the SVCB record.
+The media type to use for encapsulated requests made to a target service depends on the scheme of the SVCB record.
 This document defines the interpretation for the "https" {{SVCB}} and "dns" {{!DNS-SVCB=I-D.draft-ietf-add-svcb-dns}}
 schemes.
 Other schemes that want to use this parameter MUST define the interpretation and meaning of the configuration.

 ## Use in HTTPS service records

-For the "https" scheme, which uses the HTTPS RR type instead of SVCB, the presence of the "oblivious" parameter means that the service being described is an Oblivious HTTP service that uses the default "message/bhttp" media type {{OHTTP}}
+For the "https" scheme, which uses the HTTPS RR type instead of SVCB, the presence of the "oblivious-gateway" parameter means that the target being described is an Oblivious HTTP service that uses the default "message/bhttp" media type {{OHTTP}}
 {{!BINARY-HTTP=I-D.draft-ietf-httpbis-binary-message}}.